Archer (tank destroyer)

-The Self Propelled 17pdr, Valentine, Mk I, Archer was a British tank destroyer of the Second World War based on the Valentine infantry tank chassis fitted with an Ordnance QF 17 pounder gun.
+The self-propelled 17-pdr, Valentine, Mk I, Archer was a British tank destroyer of the Second World War based on the Valentine infantry tank chassis fitted with an Ordnance QF 17 pounder gun.
 Designed and manufactured by Vickers-Armstrongs, 655 were produced between March 1943 and May 1945.
 It was used in north-west Europe and Italy during the war; post-war, it served with the Egyptian Army.
 This vehicle was unusual in that its gun faced the rear of the chassis instead of the front.

 Design and development

-The 17 pounder anti-tank gun was very powerful but also very large and heavy and could be moved about the battlefield only by a vehicle, which made the gun more effective in defence than in the attack.
-A variant of the Churchill tank had been built in 1942 as a self-propelled gun - the "3-inch Gun Carrier" - and the US was expected to be able to provide the 76 mm armed M10 tank destroyer through Lend-lease.
-Other projects were considered using obsolete tank chassis, including the Valentine for its reliability and low profile and the Crusader for its good power-to-weight ratio.
-In development were tank designs using the 17-pounder, which led to the Cruiser Mk VIII Challenger tank (and its post-war variant the Avenger SP gun) derived from the Cromwell cruiser tank and the Sherman Firefly conversion of the Sherman tank.

-The Valentine chassis was soon chosen, as it was in production but obsolescent for British use and was also one of the few chassis that could accommodate such a large gun.
+Compared to German tank designs, British tanks generally lagged behind in terms of firepower during the war.
+This prompted British planners to devise a short-term solution to enhance the firepower of the British Army.
+They investigated tank chassis in production and landed on the Valentine because of its rapid adaptability to a new role.

+It was decided that the 17-pounder gun was to be mounted in a simple, low, open-topped superstructure with the gun facing to the rear to avoid the new design from being too front-heavy due to the 17-pounder's immense weight.
+The mounting allowed for 11° of traverse to either side, with elevation from -7.5° to +15°.
 The engine in the Archer had a higher power rating than in the Valentine.
-Since the Valentine had a small hull and it was not possible to use a turret, the gun was mounted in a simple, low, open-topped armoured box, very much like the early Panzerjäger German self-propelled guns in appearance, with the gun facing to the rear, which kept the length of the Archer short.
-The mounting allowed for 11 degrees of traverse to either side, with elevation from -7.5 to +15 degrees.

-On firing, the gun breech recoiled just shy of the driver's space, with the driver staying in position, in case the vehicle needed to move quickly.
-The rear mounting combined with its low silhouette made the Archer an excellent ambush weapon, allowing its crew to fire, then drive away without turning round.
 The first prototype was completed in 1943, with firing trials carried out in April 1943.
-Vickers were given orders for 800 vehicles.
+On firing, the gun breech recoiled just shy of the driver's space.
+The unorthodox way the gun was mounted let the driver stay in position ready to drive the vehicle away without turning around if needed to move quickly.
+The rear mounting combined with its low silhouette made the Archer an excellent ambush weapon, allowing its crew to fire, then drive away.
+Vickers-Armstrongs were given orders for 800 vehicles—with 655 being made before the end of the Second World War.

+Operational use and tactics

+The rear-facing mount of the 17-pounder allowed crews to adopt "shoot-and-scoot" ambush tactics: Archers were typically emplaced behind cover, fired on advancing armour, then reversed away without having to turn the vehicle around, which aided rapid withdrawal and survivability in defensive operations.
+The Archer's low silhouette made concealment easier, increasing the effectiveness of such ambushes, though the confined fighting compartment and limited gun traverse reduced effectiveness in close or highly mobile engagements.
+Contemporary and later accounts also note that recoil and crew layout constrained ergonomics, but that the vehicle was a practical and economical solution for mounting the powerful 17-pounder on an existing chassis.